Search: 1099 results

 And when thou prayest, thou shalt not be as the hypocrites are: for they love to stand and pray in the synagogues, and in the corners of the streets, because they would be seen of men.
 Verily I say unto you, they have their reward.

-Or if he asked fish, would he proffer him a serpent?
+Or if he asks for a fish, he wouldn't give him a snake, would he?

 in order that what was spoken through the prophet Isaiah would be fulfilled, who said, "He himself took away our sicknesses, and carried away our diseases."